 David McCaleb, MBA

-He started his year career at Merck with the launch of enalapril, then continued bringing blockbuster products to the pharmaceutical and biotech markets, launching several billion dollar products.
+David started his year career at Merck with the launch of enalapril, then continued bringing blockbuster products to the pharmaceutical and biotech markets, launching several billion-dollar products.
 Established commercial operations at Amgen, Cephalon, Gilead and CV Therapeutics.
 Led a number of creative partnering deals, including Amgen-Roche and CVT-Quintiles.
 Mr. McCaleb has participated in raising over a billion dollars in capital.